MarshallRoll/College-Projects/README.md

 Completed projects from various college classes.
 These include:

+## Correlated Data (STAT 452)

+#### Understanding Progression of Reasoning Ability in Elderly Through the ACTIVE Study
+* Project which seeks to analyze the long-term impacts of individual reasoning outcomes within the ACTIVE study using a Generalized Estimating Equations (GEE) model.
+We conclude that given the frame of the study, with intermittent ‘boosters’ of training given, reasoning-directed training has no discernible longterm impact on the subjects’ reasoning ability.
+It appears more likely that external outcomes relating to previous brain development have a strong impact on reasoning abilities, while failure to engage in active training will almost certainly result in reasoning decline.

+#### Ramsey County Neighborhood Home Values: A Spatial Analysis
+* This spatial analysis investigates home values across Ramsey County’s neighborhoods, contextualized by historical inequities in housing.
+Utilizing demographic and housing data from the tidy-census package and spatial econometric models, we examined the impact of various factors on home prices.
+The study identified that distance-based neighborhood structures significantly influenced home values.
+Results indicated persistent valuation disparities linked to past discriminatory practices, with certain areas, like Cathedral Hill, deviating from broader trends.
+Despite these insights, the study acknowledges the limitations inherent in using estimated census data and the potential exclusion of key non-spatial variables.
+The research underscores the need for continuous policy evaluation to address the long-term effects of historical housing discrimination.

+#### Macalester College Main Campus Energy Use: SARIMA Modeling & Forecasting

+*Reducing carbon emissions is of significant importance to post-secondary institutions.
+This case study of Macalester College in St. Paul, MN uses time series analysis to model and forecast energy use using the campus’ main meter.
+By using a b-spline to model trend, month and during semester status to model seasonality, and MA(1) to model remaining correlated residuals, we develop a time series model that forecasts relatively constant energy use in 2023 before a slight long-term increase in 2025, following seasonal patterns.

 ## Statistical Machine Learning (STAT 253)

 #### Modeling Platelet Levels and Stroke Events